PayU/api-contract-validator/README.md

 ```

 ## Coverage report
-By providing in the plugin options the flag `reportCoverage: true`, the plugin generate a report of all uncovered API definitions.
+By providing in the plugin options, the flag `reportCoverage:true`, the plugin generates a report of all uncovered API definitions.
 ```js
 use(matchApiSchema({
     apiDefinitionsPath,